 How Much Can I Claim If I Am Involved In A Company Car Accident?

-By Mark Ainsdale.
-Last Updated 6th August 2021.
+Updated by Max Mitrovic on 31st March 2022.
 Welcome to our company car accident claims guide.
 Some people believe that if they are injured whilst in a company car, they would not be able to claim compensation.
 In fact, employees driving company cars are just as eligible to claim compensation as an employee driving their own vehicle for work.
 It makes no difference that the claimant doesn’t own the car.
 They could still claim company car compensation.